gneu77/rx-signals/docs/rx-signals_start.md

 });
 ```

-There is no `Effect` we have to mock, so a test is simple dispatching input and expecting corresponding output:
+There is no `Effect` we have to mock, so a test is simply dispatching input and expecting corresponding output:
 ```typescript
 it('should test the counter factory for correct state after inc and dec', async () => {
   const store = new Store(); // we need a Store instance